Jimmy Fallon Net Worth

 Fallon has won Primetime Emmy Awards for Late Night with Jimmy Fallon in 2010, Saturday Night Live in 2012 and 2014, and The Tonight Show Starring Jimmy Fallon in 2015.
 Fallon released the albums The Bathroom Wall in 2002 and Blow Your Pants Off in 2012, which reached #1 on the US Comedy chart and won a Grammy Award for Best Comedy Album.
 He has also authored the books I Hate This Place: The Pessimist's Guide to Life, Snowball Fight!, Thank You Notes, Thank You Notes 2, Your Baby's First Word Will Be DADA, and Everything Is Mama.

 Personal Life: Fallon met film producer Nancy Juvonen co-owner (alongside Drew Barrymore) of Flower Films on the set of his movie Fever Pitch.
 They began dating in May 2007.
 Fallon proposed at sunset on the dock of Juvonen's family home in New Hampshire in August 2007.
 They were married on December 22, 2007.
 They have two daughters, Winnie Rose and Francis Cole, as well as a golden retriever named Gary Frick.
 Gary has appeared on Late Night with Jimmy Fallon.

 Salary Highlights: Fallon brings home an annual salary of $16 million.

 Real Estate: Fallon and his wife own a home in the Hamptons.
-Located in Sagaponack and is 3,500 square foot farmhouse style home was built in the 1800s.
+Located in Sagaponack, it's a 3,500-square-foot farmhouse style home built in the 1800s.
 Fallon bought it in 2011 for $5.7 million.